 Luckily, cinnamon is also inexpensive, so don't be stingy with that spice bottle!
 Go ahead and really dump it in there.

 3. Eat a satisfying meal full of healthy fats and protein.

 After an evening of indulgence, it might be tempting to restrict calories or even skip a meal the next day.
 That could, however, put you at risk for "hanger," or blood sugar dips that make you feel legitimately sick.
 As an alternative, try starting the day with a nice meal chock-full of healthy fats, fiber, and protein.
 All three of these nutrients have blood-sugar-balancing properties and can help you feel satisfied.
-Fats, especially unsaturated fats, have been linked to improved insulin resistance, fiber has been associated with a reduced risk of obesity, heart disease, and diabetes (P.S.: It's great for your microbiome, too!), and protein tempers insulin secretion.
+Fats, especially unsaturated fats, have been linked to improved insulin resistance4, fiber has been associated with a reduced risk of obesity, heart disease, and diabetes (P.S.: It's great for your microbiome, too!), and protein tempers insulin secretion5.